 So it seems that TIFF files are more robust as an archival format for photographs.

 Photoshop .PSD files are also victim to the bit error corruptions, and Photoshop can detect the fact of corrupted pixels in a .PSD file when opening a corrupted file.
 The following message will appear:

 I figure that there must be other people in the world who are having the same problem, so perhaps the solution that I come up with might be useful to others too, not just me.
 For that reason, I am investing in the development of a software solution, and I hope I might be able to recover some of that investment by sharing the solution with other photographers who are suffering from the same difficulty.

 Here's the basic overview of the technical problem, and the approach I am taking to solve it forever:

-1. Consumer-oriented operating systems like Windows XP and the typical hardware that they run on do not have the "high integrity" features of the more professional operating systems like one would find on say, an IBM server running z/OS or a Sun Microsystems workstation running the Solaris operating system.
-A simple example is how the Windows XP CD-burning utility offers no option to verify the data on the CD after it was burned. ( I don't use Apple's Mac OS-X so I can't compare it to Windows or know if it provides better data integrity or not.)
+1. Consumer-oriented operating systems like Windows and the typical hardware that they run on do not have the "high integrity" features of the more professional operating systems like one would find on say, an IBM server running z/OS or a Sun Microsystems workstation running the Solaris operating system.
+A simple example is how the Windows XP CD-burning utility offered no option to verify the data on the CD after it was burned. ( I don't use Apple's Mac OS so I can't compare it to Windows or know if it provides better data integrity or not.)